NGO Financial Sustainability

-It is true that successful businesses use their assets and market standing efficiently, constantly finding better uses for them, and rooting out inefficiencies.
-The profit motive naturally drives competition and efficiency, internally within the business, and externally amongst them.
+It is true that successful businesses use their assets and market standing efficiently, constantly finding better uses for them and rooting out inefficiencies.
+The profit motive naturally drives competition and efficiency, both internally within the business, and externally amongst business.
 And whilst valuable lessons can and should be drawn from successful businesses, we must not forget that these lessons need to be adapted simply because charities work differently.

-The need for developing better funding strategies becomes even more pressing when considering that operations of most development and humanitarian NGOs are more international, using a more complex funding structure, working in less predictable environments than comparatively sized private sector operations.
+The need for developing better funding strategies becomes even more pressing when considering that the operations of most development and humanitarian NGOs are more international, use a more complex funding structure and work in less predictable environments than comparatively sized private sector operations.

-Finally, the case of Merlin’s financial troubles once again teaches us how to resolve the somewhat twisted way we think about charities: in order to be a successful NGO, you need to think like charity but learn from successful businesses.
+Finally, the case of Merlin’s financial troubles once again teaches us how to resolve the somewhat twisted way we think about charities: In order to be a successful NGO, you need to think like a charity but learn from successful businesses.

 by Christian Meyer zu Natrup